How can PR support your SEO strategy?

 More and more, small businesses and startups are focusing on SEO, and have a tendency to relegate PR to a position of secondary importance.
-Yet, PR and SEO can perfectly work together as they have a lot in common.
-Here are some tips to integrate your PR in your SEO strategy.
+Yet, PR and SEO can work perfectly together as they have a lot in common.
+Here are some tips to integrate PR in your SEO strategy.

 SEO and PR, what do they have in common?

 We can define search engine optimisation (SEO) as a set of techniques and strategies aiming at improving your website authority online and your ranking on search engines.
 On the other hand, public relations is aimed at maintaining and promoting a positive brand image and at communicating the companies messages to its different audiences.

 Although at first, it is difficult to see what SEO and PR have in common, they actually have a similar approach.
 They are both all about building authority and recognition around your brand.

 When you create your SEO strategy, you first think about the type of content you're going produce for your target audience.
 It generally needs to be useful and authoritative.
 You want the readers to see that you know what you're talking about.
 You also want your website to become a source of reliable and relevant content in your industry.
 That’s why search engines favour websites that have many backlinks coming from other relevant websites.
 It means your content is good enough to be recommended.

 In the same way, PR helps you build trust and authority through third-parties such as journalists, bloggers, influencers and even customers (online reviews).
 Why?
 Because the power of recommendation is priceless.
 According to a Nielson study, 83% of people trust personal recommendations.